growerp/growerpuntil20220814/README.md

 GrowERP Flutter frontend component for Android, IOS and Web using Flutter.

+Major system configuration file in /assets/cfg/app_settings.json here you can set either Moqui or Apache OFBiz system

 Under development.
 several branches with different products, all using Flutter: